kpastate81/geo560_finalproject/README.md

 #### potential_temp.m (potential_temp.R)

 This function computes the temperature a parcel of dry air woukd have if brought adiabatically to a standard pressure level of 1000 mb.
-Inputs are temperature (T), given in °C and pressure (P), given in hPa.
+Inputs are temperature (given in °C) and pressure (given in hPa).
 It can be used as a standalone function for mixing ratio computation and is required for use of equiv_potential_temp.m.
 When used as standalone, output is the potential temperature given in Kelvin.

 #### saturation_vapor_pressure.m (saturation_vapor_pressure.R)